HornTur/HurlVim/README.md

 # HurlVim
-Nvorg the Dream &amp; Heaven of Lazy Devlopers.
+Hurl Vim a Place for Lazy Devlopers.